securego/gosec/README.md

 ### Tracking suppressions

 As described above, we could suppress violations externally (using `-include`/ `-exclude`) or inline (using `#nosec` annotations) in gosec.
-These suppression info could be taken advantage to generate corresponding signals for auditing purposes.
+This suppression inflammation can be used to generate corresponding signals for auditing purposes.

 We could track suppressions by the `-track-suppressions` flag as follows: